Mohamed Hamad Satti

-Mohamed Hamad Satti (محمد حمد ساتي, 1913, Shendi – 15 March 2005) was a Sudanese physician who championed tropical medical research in Sudan to the extent that he is remembered as The father of Medical research in Sudan.
-Satti did not have a private clinic throughout his career and had a very philanthropic approach to medicine.
-He was known for being an entertaining educator who linked scientific information with stories from his fieldwork.
-Satti received the Shousha Prize from the World Health Organization, and the El Neelain Order, the highest award in Sudan.
+Mohamed Hamad Satti (محمد حمد ساتي, 1913 – 15 March 2005) was a Sudanese physician that is remembered as The father of Medical research in Sudan.
+He had a very philanthropic approach to medicine, and was known for being an entertaining educator who linked scientific information with stories from his fieldwork.
+Satti received the Shousha Prize from the World Health Organization, and the Order of the Two Niles.
 Dr Satti Foundation for medical research was created in his honour.

 Life and career

 Early life and education

-Satti was born in Shendi, Sudan, in 1913.
-His father passed away when he was 15.
-He attended the Elementary and Intermediate schools in Atbara, before joining the Old Gordon Memorial College (Secondary school) in 1927.
-He graduated with a Diploma of Kitchener School of Medicine (DKSM) from Kitchener School of Medicine (now Faculty of Medicine, University of Khartoum), in 1935 where he met El Tigani El Mahi.
+Mohamed Hamad Satti was born in Shendi, Anglo-Egyptian Sudan, in 1913.
+When he was 15, his father died.
+He attended the elementary and intermediate schools in Atbara, before joining Gordon Memorial College (Secondary school) in 1927.
+He graduated with a Diploma of Kitchener School of Medicine (DKSM) (today’s Faculty of Medicine, University of Khartoum), in 1935.

 Satti then started his medical training working as a medical officer in areas endemic to Leishmaniasis between 1936 and 1946 including Singa and Port-Sudan.
 He joined Stack Medical Research Laboratories in 1946, before moving to the United Kingdom and completing a postgraduate degree in internal medicine (1952–1954) where he was also the President of the Sudanese Student Society in the UK.
-Once he was back in Sudan, he was appointed as a Medical Zoologist, where he started with a study on a Visceral leishmaniasis outbreak, in 1956, before going to the US and completing a master's degree in Public Health at Johns Hopkins School of Hygiene and Public Health, Baltimore.
+Once he was back in Sudan, he was appointed as a medical zoologist, where he started with a study on a visceral leishmaniasis outbreak in 1956, before going to the United States and completing a master's degree in Public Health at Johns Hopkins School of Hygiene and Public Health, Baltimore.

 Career

-Satti was elected member of the World Health Organization Advisory Panel of parasitic diseases (1962–1980).
-He also became the Director of Stack Medical Research Laboratories (1963–1968), succeeding Mansour Ali Haseeb who left the position to become the first Sudanese Dean of the Faculty of Medicine, University of Khartoum.
+Satti was elected a member of the World Health Organization Advisory Panel of parasitic diseases (1962–1980).
+He also became the director of Stack Medical Research Laboratories (1963–1968), succeeding Mansour Ali Haseeb who left the position to become the first Sudanese Dean of the Faculty of Medicine, University of Khartoum.